linux4sam/buildroot-external-microchip/README.md

 ## Buildroot Dependencies

-Many of the demo applications included in this external depend on Qt 5.9 or later.
-This buildroot external requires a new version of buildroot equal to or greater than 2018.02-at91.
+Some of the demo applications included in this external depend on Qt 5.12.2 or later.
+This buildroot external requires a new version of buildroot equal to or greater than 2018.05-at91.

 ## Build